 Cruises in Vanuatu

-to cruising excitement in Vanuatu
+to cruising excitement in Vanuatu islands

 Vanuatu lies spread out like a string of emeralds against the azure backdrop of

 from the water.
 Cruises around the islands of Vanuatu offer you some of the most magic, the most enjoyment

 In addition, you'll find that you can dive a number of hard and soft coral reefs,

 WWII wrecks and much more.
 The aquamarine waters beckon you – enjoy the splendor and majesty of the South

 |Cruising in Vanuatu usually starts from Port Vila,

 Start from Port Vila

 You'll most likely begin your cruise from Port Vila.
 This is the largest city in

 duty-free shopping.
 Stock up on what you'll need for your cruise, enjoy the nightlife and

 You'll also find that Port Vila offers the largest

 to it here.
 However, it is actually best to book your cruise before arriving.
 While air travel does exist between

 islands, using the water for travel is still one of the most popular ways of getting around; trips can fill up

 Diving Trips and Pleasure Cruises

 When choosing your cruise through the islands, take a minute to ensure the charter

 company offers what you want.
-You'll find both diving trips and pleasure cruises, as well as combinations
+You'll find both diving trips and pleasure cruises, as well as

-need to bring beach towels?
+provides; will you need to bring beach towels?
 Will you need to purchase your own food?
 Many cruises are

 all-inclusive, but some are not.
 Check before booking your cruise.

 You'll find that you can easily explore the waters and outlying islands alike,

 with equal alacrity.
 A visit to the outlying and uninhabited islands can give you a welcome break to life at sea.

 In addition, you'll find day cruises, live aboard cruises and island drop-offs.
 Island drop offs let you stay at a

 local resort, guesthouse or campground during your stay, while day cruises will usually pick you up from your

 resort and drop you back off when finished.
 Live aboard cruises offer you enormous enjoyment, as well.

-As with Vanuatu tours, there are
+As with Vanuatu

-marine tour, to day and evening Lagoon and Sunset Wine and Chese cruises.
+half-an-hour underwater marine tour, to day and evening Lagoon and Sunset Wine and Chese cruises.
 But one of the

 most popular cruises in Vanuatu is the South Seas Adventure Cruise, organized by Coongoola Day Cruises.

-It’s done on 23 meter timber sailing ketch with twin diesel back up
+It’s done on 23 meter timber sailing ketch with twin diesel back up power, covered

-previously mother ship to the Sydney to Hobart yacht race, can carry 50 day passengers and is now called “Vanuatu’s Lady of the Sea”.
+mother ship to the Sydney to Hobart yacht race, can carry 50 day passengers and is now called “Vanuatu’s Lady of the Sea”.